-The daily grab and monthly composite samples are collected throughout the month for each of the 20 Groups and are stored in the Grinder Building in an area designated for samples At the end of the month, the operator splits the composite sample for one of the waste Groups.
+The daily grab and monthly composite samples are collected throughout the month for each of the 20 Groups and are stored in a <90-day accumulation building in an area designated for samples.
+At the end of the month, the operator splits the composite sample for one of the waste Groups.
 Both of these samples are sent to the laboratory with the other waste Group composite samples to be analyzed for the month.
 This duplicate sample provides quality assurance/quality control information on the analysis technologies.
 The composite samples are analyzed as described in Section II.B.5, Waste Analysis Requirements.
-All samples will be stored in the Grinder Building.
+All samples will be stored in a <90-day accumulation building.